 For the second time ever, two giant pandas are in Toronto!
 The first time was in 1985, when two giant pandas spent the summer at the Toronto Zoo.
 This time, the pandas will be in Canada for at least 10 years (a minimum of five years at the Toronto Zoo and five years at the Calgary Zoo).

-Er Shun and Da Mao arrived from China in 2011 and are now very settled into their new temporary home at the Toronto Zoo.
+Er Shun and Da Mao arrived from China in March 2013 and are now very settled into their new home in our Eurasia Wilds.
+This pair was chosen as a good genetic match for breeding.
+Black and white in markings, and about the size of an American black bear, giant pandas have become a Zoo visitor favourite.
 They spend their days eating a lot of bamboo, and both have become quite fond of the numerous enrichment items their keepers create and offer them daily to simulate the activities they would encounter in a wild habitat.
-Both pandas can be viewed daily in either their indoor or outdoor holding areas, depending on the season and the weather, and will be calling the Toronto Zoo home until spring 2018.
+Both pandas have indoor and outdoor holding areas where you can see them, and will be calling the Toronto Zoo home until spring 2018.